henrywu2019/BentoML/docs/source/concepts.rst

 .. note::

-    Check out the :doc:`list of API InputAdapters <api/adapters>` that BentoML provides.
+    Check out the :doc:`list of API InputAdapters <api/adapters>` that Kappa provides.

-It is important to notice that in BentoML, the input variable passed into the user-defined API function **is always a list of inference inputs**.
-BentoML users must make sure their API function code is processing a batch of input data.
+It is important to notice that in Kappa, the input variable passed into the user-defined API function **is always a list of inference inputs**.
+Kappa users must make sure their API function code is processing a batch of input data.

-This design made it possible for BentoML to do Micro-Batching in online API serving, which is one of the most effective optimization technique for model serving systems.
+This design made it possible for Kappa to do Micro-Batching in online API serving, which is one of the most effective optimization technique for model serving systems.